Atlas VPN Review (2021) – New Free VPN That’s Still Evolving

 Conclusion speed Atlas VPN

-- Atlas VPN decreased our internet speed up to a degree.
+- Atlas VPN barely decreased our internet speed during daily use.

 - Both local and faraway servers showed similar speeds.

-- Browsing and streaming went well with Atlas VPN, although we experienced some lag during online gaming.
+- Browsing and streaming went well with Atlas VPN.

 Safety – How secure is Atlas VPN?

 The most important aspect of every VPN is its safety.
 Your data traffic will only remain hidden from onlookers as long as you’re using the right encryption and protocols.
 Without a proper logging policy, a provider can see everything you do online.
 In such cases, you don’t have guaranteed anonymity and online protection.
 That’s why this section of our review will focus on the safety of Atlas VPN.
 We take a closer look at the protocols it uses, as well as their logging policy, the option to activate a kill switch, and the data the company asks you to share with them.

 In the FAQ we found out that Atlas VPN uses AES-256 bit encryption, which is protection at military level and is used by many other VPN providers.
 They also use SSL/TLS encryption for data transfers.